With Approval: Background

 With Approval raced as a homebred for Donald G. Willmot's Kinghaven Farms.
 He inherited his gray coat from his sire Caro, an Irish-bred stallion who raced in France and was later imported into the United States.
 Caro was an important sire whose offspring included Kentucky Derby winning filly Winning Colors and Breeders' Cup Mile winner Cozzene.

 With Approval's dam was Passing Mood, a stakes-winning mare by leading broodmare sire Buckpasser.
 Passing Mood, who was also the dam of Belmont Stakes winner Touch Gold, received the 1989 Sovereign Award for Outstanding Broodmare.
 With Approval is just one of several outstanding horses descended from Cool Mood, a stakes-winning daughter of Northern Dancer who was inducted into the Canadian Racing Hall of Fame in 2014.

 With Approval was trained by Roger Attfield, who was inducted into the Canadian Horse Racing Hall of Fame in 1999 and the American Hall of Fame in 2012.
 With Approval was known to the racing public as the "Cardiac Kid" for being involved in a number of close finishes.
 His handlers though called him 'Snoopy'.
 "He was always a very inquisitive horse and he'd love to stare around all the time and that's how he got the nickname 'Snoopy'," said Attfield in a later interview.
 "He was just a very inquisitive horse and the more the years went by the more he got to be that way.
 To get him from his barn to the paddock we'd have to leave a long time before we needed to because it took forever to walk him to the track.
 Every hundred yards he'd want to stop and look and if you tried to chase him on he'd get really annoyed."

 Racing career

-Attfield thought With Approval was a promising colt from the middle of the summer of 1988.
-While in training for his first race though, With Approval got loose and ran towards the stable, hitting his shoulder going into the barn.
-Believing the colt would not quickly recover from the injury, Attfield did not enter With Approval in the prestigious Coronation Futurity.
+Attfield thought that With Approval was a promising colt from the middle of the summer of 1988.
+While in training for his first race, though, the horse got loose and ran towards the stable, hitting his shoulder going into the barn.
+Believing he would not quickly recover from the injury, Attfield did not enter him in the prestigious Coronation Futurity.
 Instead, he gave the horse some extra time and With Approval made his first start on the turf at Woodbine on October 9, winning by two lengths.
 "When he broke his maiden I said in the papers that I'll win the Coronation," recalled Attfield.
 "But a friend of mine saw the quote and said to me, 'You'll not win that race because you haven't nominated him'."
 Instead With Approval was entered in the Display Stakes on the dirt and won by a head.